 However, the threat of new entrants alone does not determine the overall attractiveness of an industry.
 The remaining forces (bargaining power of buyers, rivalry among existing competitors, bargaining power of suppliers, and the threat of substitutes) must be taken into consideration when determining overall industry attractiveness.

 Thank you for reading this guide to performing industry analysis.
-CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification.
-To prepare for the FMVA curriculum, these additional CFI resources will be helpful:
+To keep advancing your knowledge, these additional CFI resources will be helpful: